Xeeynamo/sotn-decomp/README.md

 # Castlevania: Symphony of the Night Decompilation

-A work-in-progress decompilation of Castlevania Symphony of the Night for PlayStation 1.
+A work-in-progress decompilation of Castlevania Symphony of the Night for Sony PlayStation 1 and Sega Saturn.
 It aims to recreate the source code from the existing binaries using static and/or dynamic analysis.
 The code compiles byte-for-byte to the same binaries of the game, effectively being a matching decompilation.

-Currently it only supports the US version of the game `SLUS-00067`.
+It currently supports the following versions of the game:
+* `us` the reference build with the serial number SLUS-00067
+* `hd` an unreleases PS1 Japanese build found in Castlevania: Dracula X Chronicles game data
+* `saturn` the port created by an external development team

 This repo does not include any assets or assembly code necessary for compiling the binaries.
 A prior copy of the game is required to extract the required assets.